ms-club-sliit/msclubwesite-v2/documentation/DEV_README.md

 `$ yarn start`

 ### Implement UI Components
 When you start implement a UI component, create a folder by using the name of the component.
 Then create an `index.tsx` :page_facing_up: to implement the UI logic.
-Please go through the following example. \
+Please go through the following example.
 > Implement a `card` component.
 (This example already there in the codebase.
-Please take a look).
+Please take a :eyes:).
 The same steps are applied to the `pages` implementation.
 1. Create a folder called `card` inside the `components` :open_file_folder:
 2. Create an `index.tsx` file inside the `card` folder.
 3. Implement your UI.